Want the best of MindSets Fitness straight to your inbox? Sign up here.

 Do you see a lot of whole foods in your log or does everything come out of the box?
 Do you prepare your own meals or do you order in all the time?

 It is best to eat as many whole foods as possible and as little processed food as possible.
 Maybe you can start by preparing your own dinner – with family for together time and to show off your healthy meal prepping skills to your kids or partner.

 I tell you a secret, most people could use more protein in their diet.
 Protein is the foundation of every human body, required by every cell in the body, and is an important building block for muscles, bones, blood, and cartilage.

 What about vegetables?
 Do you eat vegetables with (almost) every meal?

-Fill half your plate with vegetables – that is broccoli, asparagus, spinach, bok choy, lettuce, cabbage, etc. (at least one cup)
+- Fill half your plate with vegetables, at least one cup of broccoli, asparagus, spinach, bok choy, lettuce, cabbage and more

-Fill the other quarter with carbohydrates (3-4oz) – potato, yams, rice, quinoa, legumes, fruit
+- Fill the other quarter with carbohydrates, 3-4oz of potato, yams, rice, quinoa, legumes, fruit

 Another reason I really like a food log is because…

-Knowing you have to write down everything you eat, will possibly make you pause and reconsider that donuts or bag of chips.
+Knowing you want to write down everything you eat, might make you think twice whether you really need that chocolate glazed doughnut or the extra big bag of chips.